-First as family member (she is Barbara’s daughter) and then as business consultant, Sarah is prepping to take the helm of the new findaJP/JPus.
+First as family member (she is another daughter) and then as business consultant, Sarah gives administrative support to the new findaJP/JPus.
 Founder of paellapans.com, importer of specialty cookware from Spain, she was previously a reporter (The New York Times) and editor (Fine Cooking magazine).
 Married in 1997 by a Justice of the Peace in her parents’ Connecticut backyard, Sarah lives in New York with her Spanish husband and two daughters.

 Education & Program Director